xapax/security/transfering_files_to_windows.md

 tftp -i 192.160.1.101 GET wget.exe
 ```

-If you like to test that the tftp-server is working you can test it from linux, I don't think it has a non-interative way.
+If you like to test that the tftp-server is working you can test it from Linux, I don't think it has a non-interactive way.

 ```
 tftp 192.160.1.101
 GET test.txt
 ```

-I usually put all files I want to make available in **/srv/tftp**
+I usually put all files I want to make available in `/srv/tftp`

 If you want to make sure that the file was uploaded correct you can check in the syslog.
 Grep for the IP like this: